STFleming/EmSys_Lab2/README.md

 ## Question 6: More deterministic `dotProduct()`

-Modify the body of the ``dotProduct()`` function so that it will have more deterministic execution time in the presence of timer interrupts you introduces in Question 5.
+Modify the body of the ``dotProduct()`` function so that the variance in execution time is reduced in the presence of the timer interrupts you introduces in Question 5.
 Document and evaluate your changes.

+Hints:
+* You __only__ need to add code to the body of ``dotProduct()``
+* The overall execution time of the ``dotProduct()`` function may increase
+* You should see a reduction in the variation of execution time, but may not be able to get it down to the same levels as Question 4

 ---------------------------------------------------------